Beth (song): Reception

+Live and media performances

+Following the commercial success of Destroyer, Kiss included "Beth" in their concert repertoire due to popular demand.
+According to Criss, his bandmates did not want to perform it live, but Aucoin insisted that some new fans would be coming to their concerts because of the song.
+The rehearsals to play "Beth" live were described by Criss as a "nightmare" as none of the other band members played on the original track and Frehley could not play acoustic guitar.
+However, Aucoin and his partner Sean Delaney proposed using a pre-recorded instrumental track and having Criss sit on a drum case to sing it.

 The song's television debut was on The Paul Lynde Halloween Special on October 29, 1976, where Criss lip-synced a shortened version of the song while miming on piano.
-Live, "Beth" was performed by Criss alone on stage backed by a tape of the instrumental track.
+The song appears in Kiss Meets the Phantom of the Park (1978) in a scene in which Stanley plays acoustic guitar while Criss sings.

 The acoustic version featured on Kiss Unplugged is the only recording with members of Kiss solely backing up Criss.
 The version of "Beth" featured on the group's 2003 Kiss Symphony: Alive IV DVD and subsequent album would be the only time the song was performed live with an ensemble.
 In 2010, the song was performed live for the first time with Eric Singer on acoustic guitar during their Sonic Boom Over Europe Tour and again on their The Hottest Show on Earth Tour in 2011.
-It has since been again removed from setlists, but the band occasionally performs the song at meet and greet sessions.
-On the 2019 End of the Road World Tour, the song has been performed by Singer, miming it on the piano.
+Later, it was again removed from setlists, but the band occasionally performed the song at meet and greet sessions.
+On the 2019 End of the Road World Tour, the song was performed by Singer, miming it on the piano.

-Re-Recording

-At the time of the release of KISS's 1988 compilation album, Smashes, Thrashes & Hits, Eric Carr had replaced Peter Criss as the band's drummer.
-A re-recording of "Beth" was produced just for this greatest hits album with Carr singing the vocals in the same room of the Record Plant studio where the song was originally recorded.
-This recording used the same backing track as Criss.